Breastfeeding Info for Families

-At around 4 to 6 months baby's stooling patterns may change.
-It is normal for them to go less frequently sometimes 5 or 6 days pass and then baby will have a large bowel movement.
+Around 4 to 6 months baby's stooling patterns may change.
+Its normal for them to go less frequently.
+Sometimes they will go 5 or 6 days without stooling then have a large bowel movement.

 The American Academy of Pediatrics (AAP) recommends that infants do not sleep in bed with parents and/or other children to reduce the risk of Sudden Infant Death Syndrome (SIDS).
 For more information, visit the Michigan Department of Health and Human Services page.

 It doesn't take much to fill up your baby.
 At birth, your baby's tummy is no bigger than a toy marble.
 By day 10, your baby's stomach grows to the size of a ping-pong ball.
 Alot of people have questions about making enough milk.
-Its one of the most commonly asked questions by most moms!!
+It's one of the most commonly asked questions by most parents!!

 Babies give hunger cues such as: